 - Click Submit

 You will receive notification of any declaration status changes via your MacEwan email and on myStudentSystem on the Declare/View Major Minor Requests page.
+To confirm your declaration has been processed correctly, confirm that your major(s) and minor(s) appear under your “academics” in myStudentSystem.

 Notes for all students: